iPRoBe-lab/DeepTalk/README.md

 ```
 Data/SampleAudio/Speaker1/1_Speaker1_BroadcastIndustry.wav
 ```
-We have included few sample audios in the trained_model.zip following the directory format specified above, to serve as a reference.
+We have included few sample audios (through the *trained_model.zip*) following the directory format specified above, to serve as a reference.
 These sample audios can be listed using the following command:
 ```
 ls Data/SampleAudio/Speaker1/
 ```